MCProHosting/cassandra-orm/readme.md

 Node.js ORM for Cassandra 2.1+.
 Inspired by SQLAlchemy.
 WIP.

+> **Status**: We're rolling out the ORM in production in the coming days/weeks.
+We plan to leave it in its current state for now, with some tweaks and bugfixes perhaps.
+Later on we plan to develop eloquent support for things like relations and denormalization, as we see common patterns that arise as we use this ORM.

 Goals/features:

  * A fluent query builder for interacting directly with the database.